Your genitals aren’t the only place a sexually transmitted infection (STI) can land and set up shop.

 This is gonna sound familiar, but not using barrier protection with a partner with a known STI or whose STI status you don’t know increases transmission risk.

-“Because the tissues of the anal canal are so delicate, there’s a heightened risk of developing small nicks or tears in the tissues,” says Samadi.
+“Because the tissues of the anal canal are so delicate, there’s a heightened risk of developing small nicks or tears in the tissues,” explains Samadi.

 “[This] allows bacteria and infection to more easily get into a person’s system.”